Shyamjyoti-GH/VBYLD_2025/README.md

 4.  **Run the Application:**
     - Open the `public/index.html` file in your web browser.
-    - For the best experience (to avoid CORS issues with local file access), serve the `public` directory using a local web server extension, such as VS Code\'s "Live Server".
+    - For the best experience (to avoid CORS issues with local file access), serve the `public` directory using a local web server extension, such as VS Code's "Live Server".

 ## 📁 Project Structure